nek7u/Notes-for-Rainmeter-Skins/README.md

-Something about Rainmeter skins for creators.
+Something about Rainmeter skins for creators, who knows how to write a basic skin codes.

 ### Topics
 * [How to reduce a cpu and memory usage of Rainmeter skins](https://github.com/nek7u/Notes-for-Rainmeter-Skins/wiki/Reduce-a-cpu-and-memory-usage)